-It is important to inform Dr. Brown if you use birth control pills, estrogen replacement, or if you suspect you may be pregnant.
+It is important to inform Dr. Brown and/or Master Aesthetician if you use birth control pills, estrogen replacement, or if you suspect you may be pregnant.
 Many medications including antibiotics may neutralize the preventive effect of birth control pills, allowing for conception and pregnancy.